defencedog/radxazero3E/CasaOS_Docker_Container_Bug.md

 To view previous held packages `apt-mark showhold`
 To un-hold held packages `sudo apt-mark unhold $(apt-mark showhold)`

 Because of SBC's reduced RAM or weak CPU complex containers may not properly initiate at a reboot.
 So one can check status of each container & restart it if it is not healthy.
-To auto-check it [at boot time](https://superuser.com/a/449810/182018):
+To auto-check it [at boot time](https://askubuntu.com/a/335253/110979):
 ```
 sudo nano /etc/init.d/ukhan_docker
+sudo chmod +x /etc/init.d/ukhan_docker
+sudo chown root:root /etc/init.d/ukhan_docker
 sudo update-rc.d ukhan_docker defaults
 sudo service ukhan_docker enable
 sudo reboot